librato/librato-rack/README.md

 ##### Metric Suites

-The metrics recorded by `librato-rack` are organized into named metric suites that can be selecitvely enabled/disabled:
+The metrics recorded by `librato-rack` are organized into named metric suites that can be selectively enabled/disabled:

 * `rack`: The `rack.request.total`, `rack.request.time`, `rack.request.slow`, and `rack.request.queue.time` metrics
 * `rack_status`: All of the `rack.request.status` metrics